 When electric utilities and other responsible entities focus on CIP-013-1 compliance, challenges can emerge concerning scoping and vendor relationships.

 NERC CIP-013-1 only addresses high- and medium-risk BES cyber systems, and responsible entities must make strategic decisions regarding the scope of their activities in these areas.
 These decisions could range from simply becoming and remaining compliant to rolling out compliance more broadly, encompassing low-impact BES as well, for example, and potentially including the complete enterprise.
-This expanded strategy should deliver higher consistency and greater cyber hygiene across the business in relation to supply chain risks because the same vendors and products are often used in conjunction with high-, medium-, and low-risk BES cyber systems.
+This expanded strategy should deliver higher consistency and greater cyber hygiene across the business in relation to supply chain risks, because the same vendors and products are often used in conjunction with high-, medium-, and low-risk BES cyber systems.

-It also makes sense to align all NERC CIP-013-1 compliance efforts with the architectures and strategies of other organizational cybersecurity and risk programs such as those supported by the NIST, SANS Institute, and the IEC/ISA 62443 standards.
+It also makes sense to align all NERC CIP-013-1 compliance efforts with the architectures and strategies of other organizational cybersecurity frameworks, like those supported by NIST and IEC/ISA 62443 standards.
 In addition to the CIP-013-1 standards, several other important supply chain requirements appear in CIP-005-6 and CIP-010-3 regarding the governance of vendor remote access and the verification of the source and integrity of procured software.

-Responsible entities can also gain critical insights regarding cybersecurity automation from the broader NERC CIP compliance program on topics such as ensuring that evidence collection follows the leading practices developed through prior cycles of regulatory auditing.
+Responsible entities can also gain critical insights regarding cybersecurity automation from the broader NERC CIP compliance program on topics such as ensuring that evidence collection follows the best practices developed through prior cycles of regulatory auditing.

 For many organizations, NERC CIP-013-1 will necessitate a shift in cybersecurity priorities.
 While internal controls like firewalls and incident detection and response are important, they don’t always protect the organization from attacks that begin in the systems of third parties.
-When vendors have access to power and utilities companies’ systems, a successful attack on a vendor can quickly lead to a successful attack on that company.
+When vendors have access to a power and utilities companies’ systems, a successful attack on a vendor can quickly lead to a successful attack on that company.
 For this reason, a new focus on assessing, monitoring, and improving the cybersecurity of critical third parties is required.

-Organizations should put mechanisms in place to validate and verify that vendors meet CIP-013-1 controls and that they proceed through supply chain procedures with a minimum of manual monitoring.
+Organizations should put mechanisms in place to validate and verify that vendors meet CIP-013-1 controls, and that they proceed through supply chain procedures with a minimum of manual monitoring.
 They should also automate audits as much as possible, standardizing, and orchestrating evidence-gathering processes and associated tools.